JoelineAlves/Travel_Island/README.md

       - Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the user.

       - Clicking on the navigation bar's links will bring the users to the specified page.

+      - I changed the css background of the navbar toggler, to make it visible on small devices, unfortunately the bootstrap navbar toggler that I used in the project has an issue that I was unable to resolve.

     - **Footer**